cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 defined by the integers modulo p.
 Define distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
-All hash functions in the protocol are modelled as random oracles.
+All hash functions in the protocol are modeled as random oracles.
 Let L be the security parameter.
-Let k be the prover's (P) secret key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
+Let k be the prover's secret key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
-Let x be the verifier's (V) input to the OPRF protocol.
-(Commonly, it is a random L-bit string, though this is not required.)
+Let x be the verifier's input to the OPRF protocol (commonly, it is a random L-bit string, though this is not required).

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed GG.
 The latter then applies its secret key to the blinded value and returns the result.
-To finish the computation, V then removes its blind and hashes the result using H_2 to yield an output.
+To finish the computation, V then removes its blind and hashes the result (along with a domain separating label lbl) using H_2 to yield an output.
 This flow is illustrated below.
+We use the notation x ..
+N to denote the concatenation of the bytes of x and N.

 ~~~
-     Verifier                       Prover
+     Verifier(x)                   Prover(k)
   ----------------------------------------------------------
      r <-$ GF(p)
      M = rH_1(x) mod p
                            M
                         ------->
                                   Z = kM mod p
                                   [D = DLEQ_Generate(k,G,Y,M,Z)]